apache/incubator-tuweni/PACKAGES.md

 Classes and utilities in this package provide an interface to the native Sodium crypto library (https://www.libsodium.org/), which must be installed on the same system as the JVM.
 It will be searched for in common library locations, or its it can be loaded explicitly using [org.apache.tuweni.crypto.sodium.Sodium.loadLibrary].

-Classes in this package depend upon the JNR-FFI library, which is not automatically included when using the complete Cava distribution.
+Classes in this package depend upon the JNR-FFI library, which is not automatically included when using the complete Tuweni distribution.
 See https://github.com/jnr/jnr-ffi.
 JNR-FFI can be included using the gradle dependency `com.github.jnr:jnr-ffi`.

 # Package org.apache.tuweni.devp2p

 Kotlin coroutine based implementation of the Ethereum ÐΞVp2p protocol.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-devp2p` (`cava-devp2p.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-devp2p` (`tuweni-devp2p.jar`).

 # Package org.apache.tuweni.eth

 Classes and utilities for working in the Ethereum domain.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-eth` (`cava-eth.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-eth` (`tuweni-eth.jar`).

 # Package org.apache.tuweni.io

 Classes and utilities for handling file and network IO.

-These classes are included in the complete Cava distribution, or separately when using the gradle dependency `org.apache.tuweni:cava-io` (`cava-io.jar`).
+These classes are included in the complete Tuweni distribution, or separately when using the gradle dependency `org.apache.tuweni:tuweni-io` (`tuweni-io.jar`).

 # Package org.apache.tuweni.io.file